Quantum Field Theory on compact stars near the Buchdahl limit: Summary

 The vacuum renormalized stress tensor \eqref{Tmunuqstar} is not isotropic, since the radial and angular pressures are different.
 The sign of the energy density is opposite to that of the pressures.
 Its components acquire their maximum magnitude at the origin, and fall steeply around the inner light ring, as shown in \eqref{rhofalloff}.

 As we approach the Buchdahl limit, the $d$ term of the renormalized stress tensor \eqref{rhoq0}-\eqref{pq0} diverges faster than the classical source \eqref{rhoclass0}-\eqref{pclass0}, meaning that quantum fields respond \textit{stronger} to changes in compactness than their classical counterpart.
-The crossover when classical and quantum contributions are of the same order happens when the proper radius of the inner light ring is $\ri\sim \sqrt{|d|} \ell_P$.
-The radial Null Energy Condition -- including both classical and quantum contributions -- changes sign at the inner photon sphere as shown in \eqref{NECrstar}, and is thus violated inside the star.
+The crossover when classical and quantum contributions are of the same order happens when the curvature radius is $\sim \sqrt{|d|} \ell_P$.
+The radial Null Energy Condition---including both classical and quantum contributions---changes sign at the inner photon sphere as shown in \eqref{NECrstar}, and is thus violated inside the star.
 Whether the scales involved are Planckian or not depends on the value of $d$.
-If $d\ll 1$, we cannot trust our semi-classical analysis.
+If $d\ll 1$, then we cannot trust our semi-classical analysis.
 On the other hand, if $d\gg 1$, the effects of the QFT \textit{cannot} be ignored in this regime.

 We emphasize that the enhancement of quantum effects discussed here happens as the surface of the star approaches the Buchdahl radius $9GM/4$ instead of $2GM$.
-Moreover, the effect of the quantum fields is localized in a small region around the center -- the inner light ring -- and not the surface.
-This is \textit{different} from ultra compact objects close to the Schwarzschild radius.
+Moreover, the effect of the quantum fields is localized in a small region around the center---the inner light ring---and not the surface.
+This is \textit{different} from ultracompact objects close to the Schwarzschild radius.
 There, the renormalized stress tensor in the Boulware vacuum is well known to diverge at the surface as the star approaches the black hole limit\,\cite{Barcelo:2007yk}.

 The isotropy assumption used in Buchdahl's theorem is violated by vacuum quantum fields.
 Whether the conditions leading to the anisotropic generalizations of this bound hold or not requires further investigation.